tastyshowers/bluetooth_music_led_strip/README.md

 ![Block Diagram](blockdiagram.jpg?raw=true "Block Diagram")

-Above represents a simple block diagram of this project.
+Above represents a simple block diagram of this project
 ### PC (or any other device running Python)
 - Represents a device that can run bt.py. bt.py sends data to the HT-08 module at certain timestamps of the loaded song. bt.py also handles playing the audio, syncing the times the data is sent to the HT-08 module with the playback of the audio.
 ### HC-08 Module